kemckinnmsft/HOL3000/instructions.md

 # Configuring Applications
 [🔙](#azure-information-protection)

 In this task, we will configure Word and Outlook for 3 test users.
-These users are Alan Steiner (Alan) and Amy Alberts (Amy) who we have defined as members of the Legal group, and Eric Grimes (Eric).
+These users are Alan Steiner (AlanS) and Amy Alberts (AmyA) who we have defined as members of the Legal group, and Eric Gruber (EricG).

 This will allow us to demonstrate the differences between the global and scoped policy and demonstrate some of the protection features of Azure Information Protection in the next exercise.